Field Note · 2025

 PR Templates 📑

-In our AI project something we used was PR templates and it was a pretty big win for me so something I wanted to take over to our academy project.
-Basically, when you go to put up a pr, there’s a template there for you to just fill out.
-This makes sure pr’s have enough detail in their description and that they’ve thought about everything they need before putting the pr up, for example, testing and security.
+In our AI project we used PR templates, and it was a pretty big win — so something I wanted to take over to our academy project.
+When you go to put up a pr, there’s a template there for you to just fill out.
+This makes sure pr’s have enough detail in their description and that they’ve thought about everything they need beforehand, for example testing and security.
 One more thing for developers to not have to think about.

 Don’t leave designers out 😢